sandyresearch/chipmunk/examples/hunyuan/README.md

 ### 3\.
 Generate fast videos!

 The first video will be slightly slower due to `torch.compile` cold starts (by about 10s).
 For reference, you should see video generation times of ~280s seconds per video at a resolution of 720x1280 on the default sparsity config we provide.
 Additionally, because of Chipmunk's just-in-time offloading, we manage a pool of pinned CPU memory.
-Model initialization may take up to ~5 minutes as we allocate all these pinned buffers in RAM!
+Model initialization may take up to ~5 minutes as we allocate all these pinned buffers in RAM, but you can interactively enter prompts after this without re-initializing!

 ```bash
 cd <repo_root>/examples/hunyuan